 78. Between April and June 1999, certain KLA members, including Sabit GECI, detained at least 17 persons for varying periods in a room at the KLA military barracks located in Cahan, Has District, Albania.
 The detainees were physically restrained in a locked cell and under armed guard.
-Some detainees at Cahan were transferred from or to other KLA detention sites, law at the site of a former metal factory in Kukës, Kukës District, Albania.
-Detainees' travel documents and belongings were confiscated.
-They were handcuffed, tied, and held under armed guard in locked rooms with barred windows.
-Some detainees at Kukës were transferred from or to other detention sites,
+Some detainees at Cahan were transferred from or to other KLA detention sites, [REDACTED].